abstrnoah/brumaltex/README.md

 # v3

-The main goal of Version 3 is to provide a "formattable objects" system, whereby the user classify their mathematical objects and specify how the objects are formatted based on the object's type.
+The main goal of Version 3 is to provide a "formattable objects" system, whereby the user may classify their mathematical objects and specify how the objects are formatted based on the object's type.

 For a saner programming experience, we make use of the [functional] package